 - This Poynter piece is a state-of-the-art guide specifically for reporters.

-- Use Twitter lists to follow/subscribe to a whole bunch of people at one time: Here’s a list of journalists to follow that Mashable put together.
-Here’s another list of digital/social media people worth following.
-If you’re just interested in following, say, photographers or technology reporters, try this list.
+- Use Twitter lists to follow/subscribe to a whole bunch of people at one time: Here’s a list of journalists to follow, but there are many, many others specifically for covering certain topics.

 Oh, by the way, journalists have to be good at Internet searches.
 Fortunately, Mashable published this terrific infographic about how to conduct better searches.